-Marta joined CR in the fall of 2014 as President and Chief Executive Officer.
+As the President and CEO of Consumer Reports, Marta L. Tellado leads America’s foremost consumer organization—an independent nonprofit that works side by side with consumers to advance truth, transparency, and fairness in the marketplace.
 She is known as a transformational leader with a talent for innovation, a passion for public service, and a distinguished portfolio of accomplishments in mission-driven organizations.

-Marta came to CR following 25 years of experience that included executive roles in public service, philanthropy, and nonprofit management, reflecting her strong commitment to making a difference in the lives of people most in need.
+Marta came to CR following 25 years of experience that included executive roles in public service, philanthropy, and mission-driven nonprofit management.
 At the Ford Foundation, she was Vice President for Global Communications and an officer of the board.
-While there, she led strategic communications and advocacy on a range of issues in the United States and around the world, including economic fairness, free and fair access to an open Internet, and civil rights.
-She began her career in the consumer movement working alongside Ralph Nader.
-Her government service was with former US Senator Bill Bradley of New Jersey—the state where she was raised following her family’s journey from her birthplace of Havana, Cuba.
+While there, she led strategic communications and advocacy on a range of issues in the U.S. and around the world, including economic fairness, free and fair access to an open internet, and civil rights.
+Prior to that, she served as Executive Director of the Domestic Policy Group at the Aspen Institute and as Vice President of the Partnership for Public Service, where she launched the Best Places to Work in the Federal Government and the Service to America awards.
+She began her career in the consumer advocacy movement working alongside Ralph Nader, and spent many years in public service as a senior advisor to Senator Bill Bradley of New Jersey—the state where she was raised following her family’s journey from her birthplace of Havana, Cuba.

 An accomplished global communications and marketing executive, Matt joined CR in April 2017 as Vice President and Chief Communications Officer.
 In this role, Matt leads Consumer Reports' communications department and is responsible for maximizing the communications effectiveness of the organization and providing strategic communications counsel to advance CR’s mission.
 Matt serves as a key member of the executive leadership team and works closely with the President and CEO and members of the leadership team to align and harness all internal and external communications and events to help fulfill leadership’s vision and drive strategic priorities forward.